 \section{Related Work}

 \paragraph{Neural Tangent Kernel.} NTKs are used to describe the dynamics of infinitely-wide networks during gradient descent training.
-In the infinite width limit, NTK converges to an explicit limiting kernel; besides, it stays constant during training, providing a convergence guarantee for over-parameterized networks \citep{jacot2018neural,lee2019wide,arora2019exact,yang2019scaling,huang2019dynamics,allen2019convergence,du2018gradient,zou2018stochastic}.
-Besides, NTK has been applied to various architecture and brought a wealth of results, such as orthogonal initialization \citep{huang2020neural}, convolutions \citep{arora2019exact}, graph neural networks \citep{du2019graph}, attention \citep{hron2020infinite}, and see \citep{yang2020tensor} for a summary.
-As for graph networks, GNTK helps us understand how GNN learn a class of smooth functions on graphs \citep{du2019graph} and how GNN extrapolate differently from multi-layer perceptron \citep{xu2020neural}.
+In the infinite-width limit, NTK converges to an explicit limiting kernel; besides, it stays constant during training, providing a convergence guarantee for over-parameterized networks \citep{jacot2018neural,lee2019wide,allen2019convergence,du2019gradient,zou2018stochastic}.
+Besides, NTK has been applied to various architectures and brought a wealth of results, such as orthogonal initialization \citep{huang2020neural}, convolutions \citep{arora2019exact}, SVM \citep{chen2021equivalence}, attention \citep{hron2020infinite}.
+As for graph networks, GNTK helps us understand how GNNs learn a class of smooth functions on graphs \citep{du2019graph} and how they extrapolate differently from multi-layer perceptron \citep{xu2020neural}.

 \paragraph{Deep Graph Neural Networks.}